TailWind76/React-Component-PieChart/README.md

 4. `statisticPosition` (string, optional, default: 'bottom'): Sets the position of the statistic block relative to the diagram.
 Available options are "left" (row), "right" (row-reverse), "top" (column), and "bottom" (column-reverse).
 Use this prop to control the positioning of the statistic block.

+5. `StatisticWrapperWidth` (string,optional,default: 'none'): Sets the width of the container for statistics blocks
 ## Example

 ```jsx